esticade/esticade.js/README.md

 - `alwaysOn(eventName, callback)` - Same as `on`, except different instances of the same services will all return the event.
 - `emit(eventName, payload)` - Will emit event to the event network.
 Returns promise that is fulfilled once the event is emitted.
 - `emitChain(eventName, payload)` - Will create an emit chain, allowing events caused by this event to be listened to.
 Will return `EventChain` object.
 Note that the event is not triggered before `execute` is called on the event chain.
+- `shutdown()` - Will shut the entire service down, if there is nothing else keeping process alive, the process will terminate.

 ## Event object